Leasehold/ldex-website/docs/faqs.md

 Price history, order matching and trade execution are fully decentralized.
 There is no point of centralization anywhere in the entire trading flow.
-DEX validator nodes add their signatures to valid trades but the execution of the trades is handled directly by the underlying blockchains.
+DEX validator nodes add their signatures to valid trades but the execution of those trades is handled directly by the underlying blockchains.
-The DEX output is deterministic and idempotent relative to its input so there can only be one correct version of history which is written to both affected blockchains.
+The DEX output is deterministic and idempotent relative to its input so there can only be one correct version of history.

 ### What is the LDEX fee structure?